SabrinaM98/SabrinaM98/README.md

 <br>
 🌙 The signal processing field is my passion ♡
 <br>
-🌙 I have experience with hardware based languages such as VHDL and ASSEMBLY
+🌙 I have experience with hardware based languages such as VHDL

 ## Languages I've worked with
 ![Python](https://img.shields.io/badge/-Python-000000?style=flat&logo=python)